Foalic/VouchWrite-Python/README.md

 # VoucherWrite

-This is an application which enables the user to upload a desired background image/pdf and insert an input into a chosen position.
+This is an application which enables the user to add text to a desired image at a double-clicked position.
-Essentially, it is an application to fill out reusable templates (of forms, etc.) that are not in text format.
+Essentially, it is an application to fill out reusable templates (or forms, etc.) that are not in text format.

 TO-DO:

 - Create Pdf compatibility
-- Write the README.